whatamidoinglmao/60a_final_project/readme.md

 There's a chance that when you go to push your changes, it'll fail and probably say something like "there are changes that you don't have" or something like that.
 If that happens, that means someone else has pushed some changes before you and you need to download their new code before you can upload yours.
 Easy enough, just pull through TortoiseGit.

 But, there is a solid chance that trying to pull makes a "merge conflict," meaning you've committed changes that conflict with the changes that were pushed before you.
-If that's the case, you need to instead right click on the VI that has the conflict, go through TortoiseGit, and hit the "Edit conflicts" option.
+If that's the case, you need to:

+1. Right click on the VI that has the conflict, go through TortoiseGit, and hit the "Edit conflicts" option.
 If you setup TortoiseGit with LVMerge.exe right, it should open a shit ton of VI's:

 ![alt text](imgs/lvmerge.png "lvmerge clusterfuck menu")